Creatine side effects: what's real, what's not

 This is going to be a lot of "actually, no." That's not because the scientific community is engaged in some pro-supplement conspiracy.
 It's because most of the scary things you've heard about creatine trace back to one or two weak studies from the 90s that keep getting cited.

-The International Society of Sports Nutrition position stand on creatine, updated in 2021, reviewed more than 500 studies and concluded it is one of the most effective and safest dietary supplements available.
+The International Society of Sports Nutrition position stand on creatine (2017) noted that over 1,000 studies have been conducted on it and concluded that creatine supplementation "poses no adverse health risks" in healthy people and is the most effective ergogenic nutritional supplement available.
+A 2021 follow-up review from the same group, addressing common misconceptions, reached the same safety conclusions.
 That's the baseline.
 Below, I go through the specific worries in order of how often they come up.

 Kidneys